MichaelChan2417/15-466-f24-game3/README.md

-# (TODO: your game's title)
+# Monster Watcher

-Author: (TODO: your name)
+Author: Shengjian Chen

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: When you hear the warning voice, one monster is breaking out.
+Try to find it and stare at it.

 Screen Shot: